Nhaling2Xhale/John/README.md

 - Browse Internet and Research.
 (Playwright Needed pip install playwright | playwirght install)
 - Read, write, append, delete, rename, move local files.
 - Generate Python Scripts, and even write its own commands to further is capabilities.
-- Search Engine (Google) - Home Depot, Walkmart, DuckDuckGo, ebay, applestore, yelp, yahoo and more coming soon!
+- Search Engine (Google or SERP, choose in env) - Home Depot, Walkmart, DuckDuckGo, ebay, applestore, yelp, yahoo and more coming soon!
 - Generate html formatted PDF Reports
 - Use more than one API at a time.
 Options to flip between Azure and OpenAI for each call, reducing timeouts, and helping Azure and OpenAI out by spreading out requests.